Callicarpa dichotoma ‘Early Amethyst’

 Early Amethyst® Beautyberry Care

-Plant Early Amethyst® beautyberry in full sun to partial sun for best growth and berry production.
-Full sun encourages a denser habit and stronger fruit set, particularly in cooler climates.
+Plant in full sun to partial sun for best growth and berry production.
+Full sun encourages denser branching and stronger fruit set, especially in cooler climates.

 This shrub prefers moist, well-drained soil but adapts well once established.
-Water regularly during the first growing season to support root development, then provide supplemental water during extended dry periods.
+Water regularly during the first growing season to support root development, then provide supplemental watering during extended dry periods.

 Size